NotePlan/plugins/dwertheimer.MathSolver/README.md

 ## What it's not (and will likely never be)

-A pretty math formatter a la LateX/MathJax.
+This plugin is not a pretty math formatter a la LateX/MathJax.
 Those are great tools, and hopefully one of the enterprising plugin developers who understands that world will implement an HTML view that can display equations in a pretty way.
 This plugin is designed for doing everyday calculations in your notes without having to go out to a calculator or spreadsheet and pasting the results in your note.

 ## Using The Plugin